Treasure-Bay/TreasureBay/README.md

 # TreasureBay-Deployed
 Treasure Bay Repo forked from Treasure Bay organization

-E-Commerce app using a similar design as the popular Web App OfferUp
+Treasure Bay is an E-Commerce website where a user can buy and sell their used items based on their location.
+It was made by a group of six Full Stack Software Engineers over the course of 3 weeks using an Agile work environment with week long sprints.
+The dev team was assigned a client and developed Treasure Bay by following user stories based off of the requests of the client.
+This project is a culmination of all the skills we have learned during our time in the Advanced Software Engineering Immersive at Galvanize.
+The front end was built using JavaScript, HTML5, CSS3, and React and, deployed with Netlify.
+For the back end, AWS(RDS, S3), PostgreSQL, Express.js, Node.js, Passport.js, Bcrypt, Socket.io and Multer was used and then, deployed using Heroku.
+A great deal was learned during the development of this site and the team had an absolute blast collaborating with one another.
+The team looks forward to what is over the horizon and is eager to take the next step in their software engineering journey.

-Built with -
+### Built with:

-Front End - Javascript, React, HTML5, CSS3

-Back End - Node.js, Express, PostgreSQL, RESTful API, Passport.js, Bcrypt, Socket.io, Multer

-AWS:
+**Front End**
+-Javascript
+-React
+-HTML5
+-CSS3

+**Back End**
+-Node.js
+-Express
+-PostgreSQL
+-RESTful API
+-Passport.js
+-Bcrypt
+-Socket.io
+-Multer

+**AWS**

 -S3Bucket to handle uploading photos for User Avatar and also products that users are selling

 -RDS hosting our PostgreSQL DB

 Deployed client side on Netlify - https://treasurebay.netlify.app/

-Deployed server side on Heroku that utilizes RESTful API endpoints to Create/Read/Update/Delete data to RDS database
+Deployed server side on Heroku that utilizes RESTful API endpoints with full CRUD functionality to RDS database

 ![image](https://user-images.githubusercontent.com/57576309/184940724-7fd541ab-1654-48bc-b72d-a575158308aa.png)
 ![image](https://user-images.githubusercontent.com/57576309/184942348-06811ff7-3922-47b9-be41-f720bf1b424f.png)